 Fortified Security Measures

 One of the standout features of cloud EHR systems is their heightened security protocols.
 These systems often employ advanced encryption methods that secure data from end to end, ensuring that only authorized individuals can access sensitive information.
-Multi-factor authentication adds an extra layer of protection, requiring multiple verification forms before granting access.
+Multi-factor authentication adds an extra layer of protection, requiring multiple forms of verification before granting access.

 Streamlined Deployment